 The wheat industry is on a 30-year decline, and U.S. wheat leaders intend to reverse that trend by improving productivity and increasing profitability for U.S. wheat growers by implementing the National Wheat Action Plan.
 Farmer-leaders of the National Association of Wheat Growers and the National Wheat Foundation are developing a National Wheat Action Plan to serve as a catalyst to increase public and private wheat research, and improve wheat productivity and farmer profitability.

 As an executive partner of the National Wheat Action Plan, we have created a video to share the action plan objectives.
-Watch the video below or view it in full size on our Vimeo channel!
+Watch the video below or visit our Vimeo channel.

 Facing decreased profitability in comparison to competing crops, lack of significant productivity gains, increased global competition and negative consumer sentiment regarding the healthfulness of wheat-based products, the leaders recognize that current efforts are insufficient to generate the turnaround the U.S. wheat industry needs.